Schentrup-Software/Automatic-Stock-Trader/README.md

 To set the strategy to be used and the stocks the strategy should be run on, you will need to do one of two things:

 1. Pass in the values as command line arguments.
 Ex. `stonks2 --stock-symbols GE F AAPL --strategy-names MeanReversionStrategy MicrotrendStrategy --trading-freqencies Minute Day`
 2. Pass the values in via a environment variables.
-Ex. `export STOCK_LIST_RAW="GE, F, AAPL" && export TRADING_STRATEGIES_RAW="MeanReversionStrategy, MicrotrendStrategy && export TRADING_FREQENCIES_RAW="Minute, Day"`
+Ex. `export STOCK_LIST="GE, F, AAPL" && export TRADING_STRATEGIES="MeanReversionStrategy, MicrotrendStrategy && export TRADING_FREQENCIES="Minute, Day"`

 The two examples above are essentially equivalent.
 They employ the "MeanReversionStrategy" every minute and the "MicrotrendStrategy" every day for the stocks GE, F, and AAPL.